PointCHealth/ai-adf-edi-spec/docs/01-architecture-spec.md

 - Target routing publish latency p95 < 2 seconds from raw persistence.

 (Detailed sequencing, message schema, control number governance, and outbound acknowledgment SLAs are defined in `08-transaction-routing-outbound-spec.md`.)

+### Enterprise Scheduler (Time-Based Generation)

+Some enterprise processes must originate EDI transactions on a fixed cadence (e.g., nightly enrollment deltas, weekly compliance acknowledgments, monthly financial remittances).
+To support these proactive workloads without reverting to bespoke cron jobs, the platform incorporates an **Enterprise Scheduler** that executes within Azure Data Factory and Azure Functions:

+- Schedule definitions live in source control (`config/schedules`) and are validated by CI to ensure change governance.
+- An ADF trigger invokes `pl_schedule_dispatch`, which evaluates calendars, blackout windows, and dependencies before publishing jobs to a dedicated Service Bus topic.
+- `fn_scheduler_router` fan-outs execution to target pipelines or Functions (e.g., outbound assemblers, reconciliation scripts) while applying retry and SLA monitoring policies.
+- Observability is captured in Log Analytics (`SchedulerRun_CL`), and operations receive alerts on late or failed jobs.

+Reference `14-enterprise-scheduler-spec.md` for the detailed design, configuration schema, and operational playbooks supporting this capability.

 #### Routing Fast Path Sequence (Mermaid)